 Background on SDG indicators

 In September 2015, the United Nations General Assembly adopted the 2030 Development Agenda and an associated 17 Sustainable Development Goals (SDGs).
 The resultant SDGs are accompanied by 169 targets under the various goals and a set of 232 indicators to monitor progress toward the SDGs.
-Responsibility for the development of indicators is given to the United Nations Statistical Commission (UNSC) which established an Inter-Agency Expert Group for SDG indicators (IAEG-SDG) comprising 28 member countries.
+Responsibility for the development of indicators is given to the United Nations Statistical Commission (UNSC), which established an Inter-Agency and Expert Group on SDG indicators (IAEG-SDG) comprising 28 member countries.

 While the international system of official statistics is embodied in the UNSC and member countries, in practice the measurement and international reporting of the comprehensive set of SDG topics is coordinated through a range of international agencies.
 These agencies, including the OECD, WHO, FAO, IMF, World Bank, ILO, have developed statistical and measurement expertise in the particular areas that fall within their broader roles.
 Under the auspices of the IAEG-SDG, various agencies were given “custodianship” for the finalization of the appropriate indicators for the different SDG targets and for the co-ordination of data collection following endorsement of the indicators, including leading the co-ordination with other international agencies.
 FAO was given custodianship of 21 indicators across six SDGs.

-Among the large number of SDG indicators, some of the indicators are based on currently established methods and data (Tier I); others have methods but data collection is more limited (Tier II); and finally there are indicators for which agreed definitions and methods need to be developed (Tier III).
-The indicator for sustainable agriculture currently falls into the Tier III category.
-The development of the methods described in this document support the consideration of this indicator as a Tier II indicator.
+Among the large number of SDG indicators, some are based on currently established methods and data (Tier I); others have methods but data collection is more limited (Tier II); and finally there are indicators for which agreed definitions and methods need to be developed (Tier III).
+The indicator for sustainable agriculture currently falls into the Tier II category.

 Target 2.4: Sustainable agriculture